tridibdawn/Laravel-Setup-Widows/README.md

 ```
 > Save and close the "hosts" file and Restart your apache server

-> Now visit your URL in your browser "laratest.dev"
+> Now visit your URL in your browser "laratest.test"